kablamo/vim-git-log/README.md

 How to use :GitLog
 -------------

-Type this:
+To get list of the changes in your git repo type this:

     :GitLog

+Type this to get the log for changes in the 'lib' directory instead of the root of the repository:

+    :GitLog lib

+or this:

+    :GitLog <since>..<until>

+Actually this plugin is just a wrapper around `git log` so nearly any option or argument that you can use with `git log` can be used here.
+The exceptions are --pretty and options that affect --pretty.

-This will open a window titled 'GitLog' that looks like this:
+Running any of the above commands will open a window titled 'GitLog' that looks like this and allows you to browse the git log:

     Eric Johnson 4 weeks ago 5ef0fb2
     Added daysPerYear.